 WHAT TO DO?Genertel needed a solid presence on social media (Facebook, Instagram, Pinterest) to achieve top-of-mind awareness and crush the competition.

-WE DID IT: We have created three posts that revolutionised the typical bureaucratic tone of voice of the insurance companies with a touch of quirkiness and a zero risk of boredom.
+WE DID IT: We have created three posts that revolutionised the bureaucratic TOV of the Italian insurance companies with a zero risk of boredom.

 #1 - Safe Tips